Best render APIs and visual testing platforms compared

 API for high volume capture with multiple render modes.

-Do you need a screenshot API or a platform?
+Do you need a render API or a platform?

 APIs are good for raw rendering.
 Platforms are better when review, history and team context matter.